 Through a variety of energy projects, campus engagement, and a greening of the Maine electrical grid, the College has reduced its onsite carbon emissions by 29 percent—surpassing its original goals.
 To achieve this emissions reduction milestone, the College has updated much of its campus infrastructure.
 These projects have included installing a cogenerations turbine, converting buildings from oil to natural gas, insulating pipes, and replacing thousands of lights with efficient LEDs.

 To account for our remaining emissions, Bowdoin is investing in carbon offsets with regional impacts, and in renewable energy credits (RECs) associated with wind farms.
 These tools will help the College maintain a net-zero carbon footprint as it continues to actively pursue ways to reduce its greenhouse gas emissions.
-In 2019, after launching a campus-wide initiative to gather input from students, staff, and faculty, Bowdoin will present an updated Climate Action Plan, with specific goals to meet by 2030.

-Looking Forward: The 2030 Climate Action Plan
+Looking Forward: An Updated Climate Action Plan